MarcellVokk/BfmeFoundationProject/README.md

 # Welcome to the Bfme Foundation Project
+## A Game Preservation Project
 Welcome to the official github repository of the Bfme Foundation Project!
-This project was created with one goal: to help finaly unite and bring together the BFME community, with high quality tools and libraries, as well as brand new platforms for multiplayer as well as modding.
+This project was created with one goal: to help finaly unite and bring together the BFME gaming community, with high quality tools and libraries, as well as brand new platforms for multiplayer as well as modding.

 ## Members
-**The project is a growing collaboration between multiple BFME communities and modding teams.**
+**The project is a growing collaboration between multiple BFME gaming communities and modding teams.**

 Curent members are:
 - Online Battle Arena Team